hyperledger/besu-docs/docs/HowTo/Monitor/Logging.md

 * [Basic](#basic-log-level-setting) - changes the log level.
 * [Advanced](#advanced-custom-logging) - configures the output and format of the logs.

-The Besu Quickstart provides an [example implementation using Elastic Stack](Elastic-Stack.md) (also known as ELK) for log management.
+The Besu Sample Networks provides an [example implementation using Elastic Stack](Elastic-Stack.md) (also known as ELK) for log management.

 ## Basic log level setting